ondrasalek/ondrasalek/README.md

 - 👀 I’m interested in `Web applications, Multiplatform programming, Web design...`
 - 🌱 I’m studying at `Tomas Bata University in Zlin, Faculty of Applied Informatics, specialization - Software engineering`
 - 🌱 I’m currently learning `Python` & `JS` bcs I wanna be better programmer in these languages
-- 💞️ I’m looking to collaborate on `Frontend applications`
+- 💞️ I’m looking to collaborate on `Frontend WEB Applications...`
 - 📫 How to reach me - send me email to `ondrasalek@gmail.com`

 <!---